 According to some security standards, there is a need for every event on a database to be recorded for audit purposes.
-When you cannot present evidence of a database audit log, then it can constitute a very serious security risk because whenever an intrusion occurs, it cannot be investigated.
+If you cannot present evidence of a database audit log, then it can constitute a very serious security risk because whenever an intrusion occurs, it cannot be investigated.

 #4) Exposed Database Backups

 Every organization needs a very good backup plan but when a backup is exposed they are open to compromise and theft.
-We have many security breaches that were successful just because the database backup was exposed.
+We had many security breaches that were successful just because the database backup was exposed.